 Publisher’s release date: 18 February 2020

 The premise for this book follows the oldest daughter in a family of two, Nga-Yee, who loses her younger sister to suicide.
-The problem is Nga-Yee doesn’t believe her sister would do such a thing and as the story progresses, she begins her own investigation into the darkness behind her sister’s death and to the possibility that someone had purposefully targeted her sister.
+The problem is Nga-Yee doesn’t believe her sister would do such a thing.
+As the story progresses, she begins her own investigation into the darkness behind her sister’s death and the possibility that someone had purposefully targeted her sister.
 Bigger questions arise, such as why was her sister being targetted and bullied in the first place?
 Had she done something wrong?
 Was her sister’s innocence all a facade?
 Did she really know her sister at all?

-Which brings me to the character only known as “N”.
+This brings me to the character only known as “N”.
 Right from the beginning, N is a complex character and an important one.
-He is the only reason why Nga-Yee is able to discover the truth behind her sister’s death.
-N is the life-line for Nga-Yee, even if she chooses to ignore that fact.
-Their relationship is very hot and cold, funny and annoying all at once.
-Nga-Yee’s incessant badgering of N does get a little tiresome (as it happens in almost every interaction between them) and this is the least likeable trait of Nga-Yee’s character.
+He is the only reason why Nga-Yee can discover the truth behind her sister’s death.
+N is the lifeline for Nga-Yee, even if she chooses to ignore that fact.
+Their relationship is scorching and cold, funny and annoying all at once.
+Nga-Yee’s incessant badgering of N does get a little tiresome (as it happens in almost every interaction between them), and this is the least likeable trait of Nga-Yee’s character.

 The use of technology is also a huge driver behind the story progression.
 I found this aspect of the book extremely interesting, and it kept me invested right until the very end.
-Not every book you read can do this, in fact, quite a lot of books don’t.
-To have something as interesting as this to sink my teeth into helped to make the experience all the better (as I am a huge fan of anything tech-related).
+Not every book you read can do this.
+In fact, quite a lot of books don’t.
+Having something as interesting as this to sink my teeth into helped make the experience all the better (as I am a huge fan of anything tech-related).
 The use of mobile phones as a catalyst in this story is great and sets up the “stage” for N to begin doing his thing and slowly unravelling the clues to finding out the killer’s identity.
-There are a lot of hacking references throughout the book which the author does a fine job of breaking down for you, just in case you’re not a tech-head.
-Understanding how N is able to obtain the information he acquires is quite a crucial part of understanding the nature of the world that Siu Man lived in and how alienated Nga Yee felt about it all.
-Once N was able to provide solid leads for Nga-Yee, it soon becomes clear how out of her depth she really was and how much she relied on N to close the gaping wound in her life caused by her sister’s untimely demise.
+There are many hacking references throughout the book, which the author does a fine job of breaking down for you, just in case you’re not a tech-head.
+Understanding how N can obtain the information he acquires is crucial to understanding the nature of the world that Siu Man lived in and how alienated Nga Yee felt about it all.
+Once N provided solid leads for Nga-Yee, it soon became clear how out of her depth she really was and how much she relied on N to close the gaping wound in her life caused by her sister’s untimely demise.